How to Train a Cat

 Can You Use Treats to Train a Cat?

-You can use treats to train a cat.
-Cats respond well to positive reinforcement, so things like tasty treats are a great way to reward the positive behaviors you want to see in your cat.
+Yes, you can definitely use treats to train a cat!
+Cats respond well to positive reinforcement, so rewarding them with tasty treats is an effective way to encourage the behaviors you want to see.

-The thing is, you’ve likely already trained your cat without realizing it.
-Cats will interpret scolding and other forms of “discipline” as attention, which is what they want.
+In fact, you might have already been training your cat without even realizing it.
+Cats often interpret scolding or other forms of "discipline" as attention—something they crave.
 A study in Behavioral Processes found that most cats prefer human interaction over food.
-So, even though you’re giving your cat negative attention when she jumps on the counter or uses your couch as a scratching post, any attention tends to be preferable over no attention.
+So, even when you’re giving your cat negative attention by scolding them for jumping on the counter or scratching the couch, she may still see it as a form of reward.

 1. Ignore your cat